Mission Aware Cyber-physical Security

-The output of the hazards analysis is then represented in a tabular format.
+The output of the hazard analysis is then represented in a tabular format.
 The information present in those tables is encoded in the SysML model of the mission requirements in requirements diagrams, admissible functional behaviors in activity diagrams, and system architecture in block definition diagrams and internal block diagrams using the standard semantics provided in each diagram definition.
-The subsequent modeling step is to produce the complete mission specification by creating the traces between all model domains in the requirements diagram to encode the rest of the information provided by the \textsc{war room} and hazard analysis.
+The subsequent modeling step is to produce the complete mission specification by creating the traces between all model domains in the requirements diagram to encode the rest of the information provided by the stakeholders and hazard analysis.

 Finally, following the definitions in Section~\ref{sec:graphs}, we represent the mission requirements as the graph \(R\), the system functions as the graph \(F\), and the system structure as the the graph \(\Sigma\).
 Through these primitive artifacts we construct the mission specification as the graph \(S\) and use the system structure \(\Sigma\) to find all evidence that can violate the mission objectives and admissible behaviors.
 This evidence, constructed through cve-search,\Hair\footnote{CVE-SEARCH PROJECT, cve-search.org} is then assessed as relevant or irrelevant by the analysts, the relevant evidence then constructs the attack vector space graph, \(AV\).
 Relevant evidence from \(AV\) is then used to find potential vulnerable paths, \(\text{Vulnerable Path}_\Sigma\) in the system structure, \(\Sigma\) that can violate mission objectives in \(S\) and produce the impact traces with the highest likelihood of mission degradation, \(\text{Impact Trace}_S\).